TwinFan/XPMP2/README.md

 the now recommended way of subclassing `XPMP2::Aircraft`, the legacy way of subclassing `XPCAircraft` (as used by LiveTraffic v1.x), and by calling standard C functions.

+Doxygen Documnetation
+--

+All code has [Doxygen](http://doxygen.nl)-style documentation.
+A Doxygen configuration is provided in `docs/XPMP2.doxygen`.
+Pass it to a call to Doxygen to build the documentation.
+Entry point then is `docs/html/index.html`.

 Building XPMP2
 --